ecdev456/Nonogram-SE/README.md

 Software Engineering Project 4 <br />
+Purpose: <br />
 Using reminder application as a library for our new project (library reserves checkout system).<br />

+Important: <br />
 Adding a library requires a lot of steps, but there is this great video on youtube that shows you the steps to take. <br /> https://www.youtube.com/watch?v=9JTooLxhmC0 <br />

-Start buy installing the project and then adding the .dll file to the build folder of the project.
+Start by installing the project and then adding the appropriate.dll file to the build folder of the project.
 From there make sure you add the path in the .pro file.
-LIBS += "path"
+LIBS += "path" (This will be your own path) <br />

+All the files you need to get Project 4 are under the Project 4 folder. <br />

+Providing extra files incase you need them.

 //=====================================================================<br />
 Software Engineer Project 3 <br />